Ivy League: 21st century

 Continuing the trajectory of the late 20th century, the number of Black students on Ivy League campuses has continued to increase in the 21st century.
 From 2006 to 2018, there was an approximated 50% increase in the admission of Black students into entering classes, growing from 1,110 to 1,663.
-As of 2018, the Ivy League universities unanimously supported Harvard University's “race-conscious admissions” model.
+As of 2018, the Ivy League universities unanimously supported Harvard University's "race-conscious admissions" model.
 Harvard University representatives credited this form of affirmative action as one of the factors increasing campus diversity.

 In 2014 case Schuette v.
-Coalition to Defend Affirmative Action, — the Supreme Court upheld Michigan's ban on affirmative action for public institutions and in 2016 inFisher v.
+Coalition to Defend Affirmative Action, —the Supreme Court upheld Michigan's ban on affirmative action for public institutions and in 2016 in Fisher v.
 University of Texas II, the court upheld the university's limited use of race in admissions decisions because the university showed it had a clear goal of limited scope without other workable race-neutral means to achieve it.

-However, in 2023 — Students for Fair Admissions v.
-President and Fellows of Harvard College, the United States Supreme Court overruled the decades old decisionsRegents of University of California v.
+However, in 2023—Students for Fair Admissions v.
+President and Fellows of Harvard College, the United States Supreme Court overruled the decades old decisions Regents of University of California v.
 Bakke and Grutter v.
 Bollinger and other cases mentioned above in this paragraph but disallowing non-individualized racial preferences in admissions for civilian universities.

-In essence, the court interpreted the Fourteenth Amendment as not permitting Harvard's “race-conscious admissions” as the court decision now forbids the consideration of race in higher education admissions.
+In essence, the court interpreted the Fourteenth Amendment as not permitting Harvard's "race-conscious admissions" as the court decision now forbids the consideration of race in higher education admissions.

 Institutions in favor of Harvard's model argue that in addition to academic excellence they also aim to form a diverse student body, while individuals that argue against the model state that it is discriminatory against certain applicants.

 The growing Black student population in Ivy League universities in the early 2000s was accompanied by an increase in the number of Black faculty at these institutions, though rates of change among faculty have been slower and inconsistent.
 In 2005, 588– or about 3.9%– of the Ivies' 14,831 full-time faculty members were Black.
 This proportion decreased to 3.4% in 2015.
 Notably, in 2001, Ruth J. Simmons became the president of Brown University, making her the first and only Black president of an Ivy League institution.